In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise

-Since the Gaussian field $W$ is not a martingale in time (because $H_0\not=1/2$), we cannot use the classical method of martingale measure to define stochastic integral.
-Thus, we shall use the chaos expansion to deal with our problem, and the most effective way for our purpose is then to introduce the stochastic integral via chaos multiple It\^o-Wiener integrals (see \cite{hubook,hurecent}).
+Since the Gaussian field $W$ is not a martingale in time (due to $H_0\not=1/2$), we cannot use the classical method of martingale measure to {define the stochastic integral}.
+Therefore, we shall use the chaos expansion to deal with our problem, and the most effective way to do this is to introduce the stochastic integral via {multiple chaos} It\^o-Wiener integrals (see \cite{hubook,hurecent}).